Rani Chennabhairadevi: Reign of the Queen

 Mahamandaleshwari Chennabhairadevi was praised by historians for being a good administrator.
 She reigned from 1552 to 1606.

 Bhairadevi built Mirjan Fort on the banks of the Aghanashini river, using it to control the pepper business.

-Chennabhairadevi's kingdom consisted of Dakshina Goa, Uttara Kannada, Dakshina Kannada, Bhatkala, Malpe, Honnavara, Mirjan, Ankola, Byndur, Karwar.
+Chennabhairadevi's kingdom consisted of Dakshina Goa, Uttara Kannada, Dakshina Kannada, Bhatkala, Malpe, Honnavara, Mirjan, Ankola, Byndur, and Karwar.
 Along with this coast, Bharangi, Marabidi, Karuru, Hannar, Bidanur, Saulnadu, Avinahalli regions on the Ghats were under the rule of Chennabhairadevi.
 Pepper, cinnamon, nutmeg, ginger and sandalwood were exported to Europe during her reign.

-Remains of the Mirjan Fort and Kanur Fort from her reign can still be seen.
+The remains of the Mirjan Fort and Kanur Fort from her reign can still be seen.
 She built the Chaturmukha Basadi in Karkala in 1562.
-The queen gave shelter in her kingdom to the Saraswat Brahmins and Konkanis who sought refuge in Chennabhairadevi's kingdom to escape the conversion by the Portuguese.
+The queen gave shelter in her kingdom to the Konkanis who sought refuge in Chennabhairadevi's kingdom to escape the conversion by the Portuguese.
 A Jain Rani helped to build and renovate many Shaiva, Vaishnava and Shakti temples.
 The Rani also assisted in the renovation of Yoganarasimha Swami Temple and Vardhamana Basadi in Baderu or Venupura.
 Abhinava Bhattakalanka of the Swadi Digambara Jain Math, author of the grammar book "Karnataka Shabdanushasana", was under the patronage of this queen.